 Remarks delivered Oct.
-11, 2017 by Carey Gillam before a joint hearing of the European Parliament Committee on the Environment, Public Health and Food Safety and the Committee on Agriculture and Rural Development (16-minute video posted here; links below to slides and text of remarks)
+11, 2017 by Carey Gillam before a joint hearing of the European Parliament committees on the Environment, Public Health and Food Safety; and Agriculture and Rural Development.

 Good morning – I am an investigative journalist, someone who has spent 30 years focusing on facts, pursuing truth.
 And having spent roughly 20 of those 30 years delving into the dealings of Monsanto I can confidently tell you that the story of the company’s top selling chemical, glyphosate, is not one of truth, but one of deceit – carefully calculated and choreographed deceit.
 There is overwhelming evidence of attempts to deceive, and to do so in ways that manipulate the press and manipulate policy makers like you.

 In my reporting role I – along with colleagues at US Right to Know – have obtained thousands of documents from our US regulators as well as from US scientists who work at public universities, and these documents show clearly the long history of deception when it comes to presentation of glyphosate matters.
 In addition to those documents, we have now the thousands of pages of internal Monsanto emails, memos and other documents that make it clear beyond any doubt the efforts by this company to manipulate policy makers and members of the public.

 You just heard panelists talk about the science.
 I’m here to share with you what the documents show about deception.
 We know from the documents that Monsanto has:

 - Ghostwritten research papers that assert glyphosate safety for publication & regulatory review

 - Provided alternative assessments for studies that Indicate harm; convinced regulators to discount evidence of safety problems

 - Developed a network of European & U.S. scientists to push glyphosate safety message to regulators and lawmakers while appearing to be independent of industry